SelimChraibi/real-time-human-detection/README.md

 ![Image Copied on 2018-07-21 at 17.13 PM](https://i.imgur.com/Nc5OYGk.jpg)

 ### Reflection
 The classification and computing time are very good.
 However, the localisation results are limited.
 This results should be put into perspective: The authors of the paper used at least tens of thousands of images per class, when the model presented above only uses 855 images in total in the training set.
 The results are quite satisfying for such a small data set (thanks to data augmentation in particular).

 ### Improvement

 The 2 principal limitations of the solution presented above are the following:

-- The resolution of the localisation are limited by the size of the last activation map.
+- The resolution of the localisation is limited by the size of the last activation map.
-- The training set used in the project is very small, and it is difficult to find a large, balanced dataset corresponding exactly to the the problem.
+- The training set used in the project is very small, and it is difficult to find a large, balanced dataset corresponding exactly to the problem.

 Based on these limitations, the possible improvements are the following:

-- Using sense encoder decoder networks as described in the following paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)
+- Using sense encoder-decoder networks as described in the following paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)
-- Using a larger data-base like [Google Open Dataset](https://storage.googleapis.com/openimages/web/index.html)
+- Using a larger database like [Google Open Dataset](https://storage.googleapis.com/openimages/web/index.html)